 The AHG recommends:

-To review and consider JVET-AE0219 in the finalization of the SVVC verification test plan.
+To review and consider JVET-AE0219 and JVET-AE0227 in the finalization of the SVVC verification test plan.

 To review JVET-AD0179 and consider further steps towards resolving licensing issues with 3DV test content.

+To review and consider JVET-AE0250 and JVET-AE0251 in the development of the draft plan for subjective quality testing of FGC SEI message

 To collect volunteers to conduct further verification tests and subjective quality tests, including volunteers to encode.